James Buchanan High School

-James Buchanan High School is a small, rural public high school.
-The school is located in Mercersburg, Pennsylvania and is part of the Tuscarora School District.
+James Buchanan High School is a small, rural public high school in Mercersburg, Pennsylvania and is part of the Tuscarora School District.
 James Buchanan High School was named after the 15th president of the United States, James Buchanan.
 In 2013, enrollment was reported as 785 pupils in 9th through 12th grades.
 The school employed 48 teachers.

 Extracurriculars

 Tuscarora School District offers a wide variety of clubs, activities and an extensive sports program.